milchmolch/Python_Tutorial/Python_Tutorial_SW.md

 To call a function, we just use the function's name, followed by the arguments in parentheses:
 `SquareNumber(4)` returns 16.

+Function calls always have parentheses, if the function has no argument, with empty parentheses.

 A function can have many `return`s:
 ```python
 def sign(num):